By-laws of the Society for the Anthropology of Lowland South America (SALSA)

-(Last amended and approved by the SALSA membership in September of 2019 – download in pdf format)
+(By-laws last amended and approved by the SALSA membership in September of 2019 – download in pdf format)

 1.1 Purpose.
 This non-profit corporation is organized and it shall at all times be operated solely and exclusively for educational purposes.
 Its primary, but not exclusive purposes shall be to promote and safeguard sound and ethical research on issues related to the region of lowland South America, its peoples, and its environments, and to promote the education of students with an interest in the field and the general public on the same issues.
 Its general purposes shall include distributions to organizations that qualify as exempt organizations under 501(c)(3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue law).